syamkoteswar/lLeadingclub-case-study/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
+- A business leading company wants to identify and reduce the risky borrowers.
+- The company wants to understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
-- What is the background of your project?
+- Dataset used is the loan.csv provided by the lending club company
-- What is the business probem that your project is trying to solve?
-- What is the dataset that is being used?

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- Customers whose income is source is not verified are riskier
+- Average loan amount is around 10K
+- When the purpose is debt consolidation check application thoroughly as it has high tendency to default
+- Loan amount of 10k or less is less riskier, the risk of charge-off after this range is higher

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- python - version 3.9
+- pandas
+- Seaborn
+- Matplotlib

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by Upgrad and given to us as part of a case study assignment.
-- References if any...
+- the team janjanam syam koteswar
 - This project was based on [this tutorial](https://www.example.com).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by janjanam syam koteswar [ syamkoteswar22@gmail.com] - feel free to contact me!

 <!-- Optional -->